sandramsc/15-Days-DevOps-Challenge/README.md

     <td>Tweet/X</td>
     <td>
       <ul>
         <li>Exploring the power of 'learning in public.'
-For each day, there's a curated tweet tagged with #30DaysOfDevOps, to share your insights, questions, or simply celebrate your progress with the DevOps community.</li>
+For each day, there's a curated tweet tagged with #30DaysOfDevOps, to share insights, questions, or simply celebrate progress with the DevOps community.</li>
       </ul>
     </td>
   </tr>